terasakisatoshi/MatplotWrap.jl/README.md

   - Matplot++: A C++ Graphics Library for Data Visualization
   - Julia: A fresh approach to technical computing

-- It is tested on my macOS with Julia v1.5.1
+- It is tested on my macOS/Ubuntu(18.04) with Julia v1.5.1

 # Prerequisite